Integral topological Hochschild homology of connective complex K-theory: Bockstein Spectral Sequences

-\begin{corollary} The descent spectral sequence for $\THH(\ku)\to\THH(\ku/\MU)$ degenerates at $E_2$. \end{corollary} \begin{proof} Since $\Ext^{s,t}_{\Gamma_\ast}(A_\ast/(p,\beta))$ is concentrated in $0\leq s\leq2$, so is $\Ext^{s,t}_{\Gamma_\ast}(A_\ast)$.
+degenerates at the $E_2$-page. \end{corollary} \begin{proof} Since $\Ext^{s,t}_{\Gamma_\ast}(A_\ast/(p,\beta))$ is concentrated in $0\leq s\leq2$, so is $\Ext^{s,t}_{\Gamma_\ast}(A_\ast)$.
 This follows from the convergence of Bockstein spectral sequences and will become clearer as we compute Bockstein differentials.
 Furthermore, the Ext groups are nonzero only if $t\in 2\mathbb Z$ because this is already true for cobar complexes.
 Therefore, there is no room for differentials and the descent spectral sequence degenerates. \end{proof}

 \begin{lemma}\phantomsection \begin{enumerate} \item For any nonnegative integers $m,k$, we have